 Where Are the Best Places to Buy Used School Buses for Sale?

 Of course, there are many other odd ways to find an old school bus for sale in your local market, but if you are looking for a specific bus with the exact engine, transmission, size, etc. then you are going to have to look at a larger area across the internet to find it if you want to get going on your skoolie conversion ASAP!

 Launched in February, 2020 in response to the number of people asking us where to find a good skoolie to convert, the Skoolie Livin Classifieds was created to help bring those looking to buy a skoolie or a school bus together with those looking to sell skoolies, mid-project school bus conversions, and used school buses good for converting into a skoolie.

-We are actively out there searching alongside you for skoolies for sale to have owners list their finished skoolies for sale, partially converted school bus conversions, gutted skoolies for sale, shuttle bus for sale, and used school buses for sale on the Skoolie Livin Classifieds to make it a one-stop place to bring buyers and sellers together.
+There have now been over 800+ listings of finished skoolies for sale, partially converted school bus conversions, gutted skoolies for sale, shuttle bus for sale, and used school buses for sale making it the largest school bus conversion classifieds on the internet bringing buyers and sellers together.

 #2 Public Bus Auction Websites

-Bus auctions or general auction websites are a great place to find used buses for sale for a few reasons:
+Bus auctions or general auction websites can be a great place to find used buses for sale for a few reasons:

 - Best Source for One-Owner, Well-Maintained Buses: They are oftentimes direct from school districts, churches, daycares, or other places that originally purchased the school buses new and were the only ones who used them.
 These organizations tend to have strict standards around inspections and maintenance, so you can be a little more confident they are in decent working order, besides the condition notes listed on each listing.

 - Lower Cost: With these buses being direct from the original organization who owned them since they were new, you don’t have to pay a potential mark up that other types of channels to buy a used school bus for sale may charge to make a profit.